 Well, the reality is that there is no single path that will accommodate all retailers — especially GM retailers.
 There is just too much variance.
 That’s why the best advice I can give you about finding your right solution is to work with an expert that can, first, provide you options.
 Some solution providers, only have a single solution.
 (If all you have is a hammer, everything looks like a nail.)

 The trends toward retailers needing to get closer to consumers are fairly straightforward, but figuring out the best way to do it is not.
-As I pointed out in the Part 1 blog post, you as a retailer are always putting your customer first.
+You, as a retailer, are always putting your customer first.
 Why wouldn’t you expect the same when you’re the customer?